ryanelandt/path_planning_with_charging/proof.md

 **Subject to:**

-$~~~~~~d_{~i}^{~i+1} = x_{i}^+ - x_{i+1}^-$ for all $i = 0, 1, ..., n$
+$~~~~~~t_{~i}^{~i+1} = x_{i}^+ - x_{i+1}^-~$ for all $i = 0, 1, ..., n$

-(1) $~~x_i^+ ≤ 1$ for all $i = 1, 2, ..., n$
+(1) $~~x_i^+ ≤ t_{max}~~~~~~~~~~~~~$ for all $i = 1, 2, ..., n$

-(2) $~~0 ≤ x_i^+ - d_{~i}^{~i+1}$ for all $i = 1, 2, ..., n$
+(2) $~~0 ≤ x_i^+ - t_{~i}^{~i+1}~~~~~~$ for all $i = 1, 2, ..., n$

-(3) $~~x_i^- ≤ x_i^+$ for all $i = 1, 2, ..., n$
+(3) $~~x_i^- ≤ x_i^+~~~~~~~~~~~~~~~~$ for all $i = 1, 2, ..., n$

-#
+This problem has a linear objective function.
+It has linear equality constraints and linear inequality constraints.
+The problem is therefore a linear programming (LP) problem.

 ## Part 2.

-**This problem is feasible and bounded linear programming problem (LP).**
+**This LP is both feasible and bounded under reasonable assumptions.**

-The problem above is a linear programming problem (LP) because the objective function and constraints are both linear.
-The problem is always feasible because the plane's fixed path is made up of flights that are less than or equal to the maximum flight time.
+This LP is feasible assuming that the plane's fixed path is made up of flights that are less than or equal to the maximum flight time.
-The objective function is always bounded because the plane can only take on charge values between $0$ and $1$.
+At all times, the plane's charge must be between $0$ and the maximum charge $t_{max}$.
+These constraints are enforced by the inequality constraints (1), (2), and (3).
+Bounded charge values result in a bounded objective function.
-The problem is therefore a feasible and bounded LP.
+This LP is therefore both feasible and bounded.

 ## Part 3.

-**Feasible and bounded linear programming problems (LPs) have optimal solutions that lie on constraint boundaries.**
+**Feasible and bounded LP problems have optimal solutions that lie on constraint boundaries.**

-The objective functions for LPs contain a constant vector $\bold{c}$ and a variable vector $\bold{x}$.
+The objective function for LPs take the form $\min \bold{c}^T \bold{x}$, where $\bold{c}$ is a constant vector and $\bold{x}$ is a variable vector.
-The goal is to minimize $\bold{c}^T \bold{x}$.
 Each element of $\bold{c}$ gets multiplied by a corresponding element of $\bold{x}$.
-If for example, an element of $\bold{c}$ is negative, then making the corresponding element of $\bold{x}$ larger will decrease the objective function.
-Making the value of this element $\infty$ will make the objective function $-\infty$.
-In bounded LPs this is not possible, each element of $\bold{x}$ must be bounded by at least one constraint.
+The constraints describe a convex feasible region in which the elements of $\bold{x}$ must lie.
+If one finds a good solution to this problem that lies inside the feasible region, then scaling this solution until it touches the boundary of the feasible region will make the solution even better.
+This is a property of linear objective functions and convex feasible regions.
-Feasible and bounded linear programming problems (LPs) have optimal solutions that lie on constraint boundaries.
+It follows that feasible and bounded linear programming problems (LPs) have optimal solutions that lie on constraint boundaries.

 ## Part 4.

-**Minimizing charging time for a fixed city sequence requires that at each city the plane must do one of the following: 1. leave with a full battery, 2. arrive in the next city with a zero battery, 3. charge for zero time.**
+**Minimizing charging time for a fixed city sequence requires the plane do one of the following at each city: 1. leave with a full battery, 2. arrive in the next city with a zero battery, 3. charge for zero time.**

 As discussed earlier, the plane charges at cities $1$ through $n$.
-At each city, the planes charging is constrained by inequality constraints.
-These constraints say that the plane:
+Inequality constraints at each city say that the plane:
-1. Can't leave with more than the maximum charge
+1. can't leave with more than the maximum charge,
-2. Can't arrive in the next city with negative charge
+2. can't arrive in the next city with negative charge, and
-3. Can't charge for negative time
+3. can't charge for negative time.

 Because this problem is a feasible and bounded LP, the optimal solution must lie on one of these constraint boundaries.
-Lying on a constraint boundary means that one of the inequality constraints is satisfied as an equality constraint.
+When the solution lies on a constraint boundary, the constraint is satisfied as an equality constraint.
-When each of the three constraints above is satisfied as an equality constraint, the plane:
+For this problem, lying on a constraint boundary means that at each city the plane does one of the following:
-1. Leaves with a full battery
+1. leaves with a full battery,
-2. Arrives in the next city with a zero battery
+2. arrives in the next city with a zero battery, or
-3. Charges for zero time
+3. charges for zero time.

 ## Part 5.

-**The optimal city sequence will never charge for zero time.**

-A city sequence cannot be optimal if it contains a city where the plane charges for zero time.
+**City sequences are suboptimal if minimizing charging time means charging for zero time.**

+Distances between cities in this problem obey the triangle inequality.
+It's always faster to fly directly from one city to another than it is to stop somewhere else first.
-The plane could skip this city and fly directly to the next city instead.
+If the plane charges for zero time, then it's faster to skip this city and fly directly to the next city instead.
-This direct flight would be faster because the distances between cities obeys the triangle inequality.
-The optimal city sequence will never contain a city where the plane charges for zero time.
+The only reason to stop in a city is to charge the plane.
+City sequences are suboptimal if minimizing charging time means charging for zero time.

+## Part 6.
+**Putting it all together**

+To minimize the total time, one obstenibly needs to optimize over all possible city sequences and all possible charge times.
+But because of the triangle inequality argument above, this isn't actually necessary.
+The only city sequences that we need to optimize over are the ones that are potentially optimal.
+City sequences that result in the plane charging for zero time cannot be optimal, so we don't need to even consider them.
-The optimal city sequence, still needs to have one equality constraint active at each city.
+But, minimizing the charge time still requires an active inequality constraint at each city.
-It follows that the plane must either:
+So without the zero charge time constraint active, the plane must do one of the following at each city:
-1. Leave with a full battery or
+1. leave with a full battery, or
-2. Arrive in the next city with a zero battery.
+2. arrive in the next city with a zero battery.

+This result can be used to construct a graph that is gauranteed to find the optimal solution using the following algorithm.
+For each City $i$ and City $j$, if $t_{ij} ≤ t_{max}$, add the following edges and associated vertices to the graph:

+- (City $i$, $t_{max}$) --> (City $j$, $t_{max}$ - $t_{ij}$)  $~~$ **(Leave $i$ with full battery)**

+- (City $i$, $t_{ij}$) --> (City $j$, 0)        $~~~~~~~~~~~~~~~~~$ **(Arrive in $j$ with zero battery)**

+This graph contains all possible ways to leave a city with a full battery and all possible ways to arrive in a city with a zero battery.
+It therefore contains all the transitions necessary for the minimum charging time path for every possible potentially optimal city sequence.
+One of these paths is the optimal solution.
+Performing a shortest path search on this graph will find which one.

+QED